avieth/Algebraic/README.md

                    product
                    (EliminateTerm product index)

 -- This is only possible when the summand at index is of type Void. eliminateSummand :: Index index
                  -> F Total
                       Bijection
                       sum
                       (EliminateSummand sum index)

+-- Of course, any product or sum is isomorphic to a permutation of itself.
+-- Since every permutation is the composition of 2-cycles, we just give -- swapTerms and swapSummands. swapTerms :: Index index1
+          -> Index index2
+          -> F Total
+               Bijection
+               product
+               (SwapTerms product index1 index2)

+swapSummands :: Index index1
+             -> Index index2
+             -> F Total
+                  Bijection
+                  sum
+                  (SwapSummands sum index1 index2)
 ```

 The fact that we must reach `()` or `Void` in order to shrink a product or sum,